suyashagno3/suyashagno3/README.md

 <h2 align="center">Hey, I'm Suyash Agnihotri  <img src="https://user-images.githubusercontent.com/39955420/147578264-bae0526c-028a-49d2-8af8-d08bb4edbd2a.gif" height="30" width="30"></h2>
 <h2>About Me</h2>
-I am a 3rd year Mechanical Undergraduate at IIT Jodhpur.
+I am a Final year Mechanical Undergraduate at IIT Jodhpur.
 My personal interest lies in Frontend Web and App Development.
 I am also skilled in C++ and have basic knowledge of Data Structures and Algorithms.
 For App Development I prefer Flutter.
 Recently I also worked as a Software Developer Intern at Willings Inc. .
 For Web Development my preferred language is Javascript.
 I try to learn and dive into new things.
 <br>
 Always open to work on something new and interesting.